The problem with Retail Innovation.

 The simple rules to follow:

-1. Reframe Retail Innovation in your business; it’s about alignment to business purpose, incremental value to your customers (human drivers), and incremental value to your business (commercial imperatives).
+- Reframe Retail Innovation in your business; it is about alignment to business purpose, incremental value to your customers (human drivers), and incremental value to your business (commercial imperatives).

-2. Your teams and your customers will know what needs to be done, listen to them more often.
-If you’re going to look good to anyone, make it them.
+- Your frontline teams and your customers will know what needs to be done, listen to them more often.
+If you are going to look good to anyone, make it them.
 It will pay off more than the short-term high of a nice newspaper headline.

 Most of all, join the revolution that has enthralled me: do good, instead of looking good.
 Do it by crafting a newly reframed definition of innovation for your business.
-Make it about your brand’s purpose, it’s team members, and your customers, instead of just doing what is trending.
+Make it about your brand’s purpose, the frontline team members, and your customers, instead of just doing what is trending.